 Signs You Need Treatment for Binge Drinking

 If you or someone you care about is binge drinking, it’s vital to know the signs that there is a problem.
 Harmful drinking habits, including binge drinking, increased significantly during the pandemic across the United States.1 About 15% of adults in Arizona reported binge drinking.2 Additionally, the most common substance that Arizona teens in high school abuse is alcohol.
-Because of the growing alcohol problem in the state, the governor deemed April as Arizona Alcohol Abuse Awareness Month in 2021.2 Let’s examine binge drinking, why it lead to an alcohol use disorder and how an alcohol rehab in Prescott can help.
+Because of the growing alcohol problem in the state, the governor deemed April as Arizona Alcohol Abuse Awareness Month in 2021.2 Let’s examine binge drinking, why it leads to an alcohol use disorder, and how alcohol and drug rehab centers in Arizona can help.

 What Is Binge Drinking?

 When people binge drink, it means that they frequently consume enough alcohol to raise their blood-alcohol concentration, or BAC, to .08 or higher.3 A binge is usually measured in the number of drinks consumed in a two-hour span for adults.
 It is about four drinks for an average female or five drinks for an average male.3 However, it may take three to five drinks for average adolescents or teens to reach a BAC of .08 in two hours.

 Addiction and binging are not the same thing.
 However, someone who binge drinks may develop an alcohol addiction.
 A person addicted to alcohol often drinks continually to achieve a buzz or avoid withdrawal symptoms.
 According to the CDC, most people who drink heavily are not dependent on alcohol.4 Addiction usually develops when a person becomes dependent and suffers withdrawal if they stop drinking.
 Also, addiction is a brain disease.5 It happens when a person cannot stop drinking despite knowing the consequences of the addiction.
 People who are addicted have physical brain changes visible on imaging scans.6